vahidAK/SNVoter/README.md

 ```
 snvoter train -tr training_set.csv -te test_set.csv -o ./Trained_model --plot
 ```
+Training will produce a .h5 file and a .h5.pkl file.
+If --plot option selected it will also output accuracy, precision, recall, loss, and ROC plots.
+In order to use this model via the ```snvoter prediction``` module, the .h5 and .h5.pkl files must be in the same directory and just give the path to the .h5 file using the -mf flag.

 # Example
 We have included an example data in the Example_data folder which you can use for a quick prediction.